Combinatorics and geometry related to scattering amplitudes

 Winter 2026, we are having a learning seminar on combinatorics and geometry related to scattering amplitudes.
 This includes things like positroids, Grassmannians, total positivity, scattering amplitudes as they build the amplituhderon and otherwise.
 One particular direction of interest is connections to the web approach to SLr invariants (that some of us are experts on (not me)).
 However, this is a learning seminar, where most of the weeks will consist of a non-expert explaining something to the rest of us with the goal that we all understand more than before, the speaker most definitely included.
 We will hear directly from experts only from time to time.

-We will meet Tuesdays at 10am in the Alice room at Perimeter Institute (at least until March 3).
+We will meet Tuesdays at 10:30am in the Alice room at Perimeter Institute (at least until March 3).
+Note the time change from the first week in order to accommodate some departmental obligations.

 Schedule